BC1985/things_kids_say_api/README.md

 * MongoDB

 ### Setup
+1) Clone this repo to your desktop.
+2) `cd` into the project directory.
-Clone this repo to your desktop and type `npm start` to start the server.
+3) Type `mongod` in your terminal to start the MongoDB server.
+4) Type `npm start` in the terminal to start your local host.

 ### Features
 * All CRUD API operations